-- Do you have a brick-and-mortar coin shop or do you just attend coin shows?
+- Do you have a brick-and-mortar coin shop or do you just set up at coin shows?

 - Do you have a partner that we can work with?

-Depending upon the answers to these questions you will get a better idea of who you are dealing with.
-If he just began attending shows as a coin dealer a few years ago, his knowledge may be very limited.
+Depending upon the answers to these questions, you will get a better idea of who you are dealing with.
+If the "coin dealer" just began attending coin shows as a coin dealer a few years ago, his knowledge may be minimal.
 If he says he specializes in everything, you know that he is stretching the truth.
 Being a member of one of the professional organizations (PNG or ANA) demonstrates a level of commitment to ethical dealings with customers.

 2. Does the Coin Dealer Have Any Assets?

-Although the overwhelming vast majority of coins on the market are genuine, there are occasionally some fakes and doctored coins that turn up.
-You want to know that the dealer is likely to still be in business five years from now if that $20 Saint Gaudens High Relief treasure turns out to have been a high tech fake somewhere down the line.
+Although the overwhelming vast majority of coins on the market are genuine, occasionally some counterfeit, altered, or doctored coins turn up.
+You want to be assured that the coin dealer is likely to still be in business five years from now if that $20 Saint Gaudens High Relief investment turns out to have been a high tech counterfeit.

-Although certification services and slabbing have palliated this concern somewhat, a coin dealer's financial stability is a good indicator of the likelihood that he'll be around for a long time and financially able to provide recompense.
-Just because he has a lot of gold coins and bullion in this case, they may be leverage against a business loan or he is selling them on consignment and does not possess ownership to those coins.
+Although third-party certification services and encapsulated coins have somewhat alleviated this concern, a coin dealer's financial stability is a good indicator of the likelihood that he'll be around for a long time and financially able to provide repayment in case of a dispute.
+Just because he has a lot of gold coins and bullion in his display cases, they may be leveraged against a business loan, or he is selling them on consignment and does not possess ownership to those coins.

 3. Is the Coin Dealer Known Among His Peers?

-One of the best safeguards you can get is from using a dealer who has been vetted by his peers before being permitted to join a guild.
-After all, if the coin dealer has a bad reputation, or isn't respected in his own community, he's probably not a good choice to do business with.
-Especially when that business involves investing for my (or my kids') future.
+One of the best safeguards you can get is using a dealer who has been vetted by his peers before being permitted to join a guild.
+After all, if the coin dealer has a bad reputation, and does not have the respected of his peers, he is probably not a good choice to do business with.

 If you are a member of a coin club, ask other members if they have ever dealt with that coin dealer.
 Find out if they have had any problems with the dealer and if it was resolved to their satisfaction.